RodolfoAMaranhao/RodolfoAMaranhao.github.io/Drinking_driving.md

 However, despite these challenges, we were able to draw some meaningful conclusions:

 1. Girls tend to ride with drinking drivers more frequently than guys.
-This observation raises the possibility that guys themselves may be more inclined to drive while drinking, but exploring this topic would require further investigation.
+It is possible that guys tend to be the ones drinking and driving but that is a different topic.

 2. Smokers also exhibit a higher tendency to ride with drinking drivers.
-This finding suggests a potential correlation between smoking habits and risky behavior in terms of alcohol consumption and transportation choices.

 3. Differences in age or grade did not appear to have an impact on the likelihood of high schoolers riding with drinking drivers.
 Other factors may play a more significant role in influencing this behavior among teenagers.

 4. Owning a driver's license did not seem to influence whether or not teens would ride with drinking drivers.
-This suggests that the possession of a license does not act as a deterrent or mitigate the risk associated with riding with an impaired driver.

 To enhance future projects, the Centers for Disease Control and Prevention (CDC) could consider expanding the questionnaire to include additional relevant questions and also collect more data.
 After upsampling, our dataset was only able to reach 16,866 rows, which is not enough for a good Machine Learning project.